ecetsn/CS210_Term_Project/README.md

    - Tokenization
    - Remove stopwords
    - Spell checking
+     - Set the environment for Spell Checking using ZEMBEREK Turkish NLP
+- Sentiment Analysis
+  - Set the environment for Sentiment Analysis using BERT-based Turkish Mode

 ### Habit Analysis
 > After the data collection, the intensity of the conversation is observed according to time and date
 - Get the intensity of messages
-- Observe them by the periods of day
+- Observe them by the periods of the day
 - Combine this knowledge with the sentiment score of the messages

 ## Findings

 ### Sentiment Correlations Findings:

-#### Analysis of Weighted Sentiment Over Time to Derive a Correlation Heapmap
+#### Analysis of Weighted Sentiment Over Time to Derive a Correlation Heatmap
 In this analysis, I examine the trends in weighted sentiment over time by grouping the data based on date and time slots.
 The weighted sentiment is calculated and averaged for each group, resulting in a pivot table that provides insights into sentiment patterns during different times of the day.

 ![img5](https://github.com/ecetsn/CS210_Term_Project/assets/26511196/342872e4-f21f-44b8-a769-9de7f4d68a09)